GiorgioZacharo/AccelSeeker/README.md

 If you use AccelSeeker in your research, we would appreciate a citation to:

 Compiler-Assisted Selection of Hardware Acceleration Candidates from Application Source Code.
-Georgios Zacharopoulos, Lorenzo Ferretti, Giovanni Ansaloni, Giuseppe Di Guglielmo, Luca Carloni, Laura Pozzi
+Georgios Zacharopoulos, Lorenzo Ferretti, Giovanni Ansaloni, Giuseppe Di Guglielmo, Luca Carloni, Laura Pozzi.
 https://ieeexplore.ieee.org/abstract/document/8988767

 AccelSeeker performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved or hereafter called Merit) and hardware resources required